|January 16 to June 21, 2006

 Trappings of the Gaucho gathers together examples of South American working gear and explores how these horsemen put their unique stamp on the craft.
 Fine braided rawhide work from Argentina, with selected examples from the National Cowboy and Western Heritage Museum’s collection among the work featured.

-Learn more about the gaucho culture, view a review of The Gaucho Martin Fierro by Jose Hernandez, in our online gift catalog.
+To learn more about the gaucho culture, we recommend the book, The Gaucho Martin Fierro by Jose Hernandez.